Is Washington Dc In The State Of Virginia

 The Role of Virginia and Maryland

 Initially, both Virginia and Maryland contributed land to form the District of Columbia.
 The original boundaries encompassed an area of 100 square miles, with Virginia ceding land south of the Potomac River and Maryland ceding land to the north.
 The specific area ceded by Virginia included the city of Alexandria.
 This joint contribution reflected the spirit of cooperation and compromise that characterized the early days of the Republic.
-However, this arrangement was not permanent, as subsequent events altered the district's boundaries.
+Still, this arrangement was not permanent, as subsequent events altered the district's boundaries.

 The Retrocession of 1846